You are here

 Department of Education

 The mission of the program is to produce scholarly practitioners who can critically engage with the important questions in educational administration today.
 Our graduates articulate a clear vision of successful leadership and actively demonstrate a commitment to ensuring quality educational experiences for all teachers and students.

 |The principal’s license consists of a minimum of 35 credits:||The superintendent's license consists of a minimum of 37 credits.|

 Core courses are delivered using a hybrid model of face-to-face and online delivery, depending on the nature of each course.
-The schedule illustrates the course rotation and anticipated amount of face-to-face sessions per semester.
+Students attend three face-to-face sessions per semester.
 This schedule shows the course rotation.
 To start an application, please review the admissions requirements and directions here.

 The goals of this program are to help candidates: